 Why this post?
 In my opinion Microsoft has learned of its flaws in the past and is going in the right direction.
 Visual Studio 2005 has become an easy to use and intuitive development suite.
 Microsoft’s way to free the Express Editions is to support and not to criticize.
 Of course they want to push .net development.
 So what?
 Every company wants to push its own product but if Microsoft does so its the way of the devil.

+I pretty much liked the Vista beta.
+It needs a better PC but a normal mid-range Computer today can run Vista just fine.
+I had it installed on my over 3 year’s old laptop and after updating the harddisk driver it ran good.
+The new color scheme is much more eye-friendly than XP (how blind do you have to be to mix green and orange…!?), Taskbar, Sidebar and Explorer have grown-up and the security system is much more witted than before.
+A little more compatibility with older software (I noticed some minor incompatibility) and Vista is the first Windows I will like from the first release on.
 Microsoft Office 2007 made the biggest leap.
 I hated Office XP and Office 2003.
 Just more colors, just more annoying avatars that try to disturb your slumber at work and much to complicated.
 With Office 2007 everything changes, at least the user interface.
 The tabbed based bars give you fast and intelligent access to nearly all the features you need with live previews of the changes.
 It automatically gives you the right Tab based on what you currently edit.
 Most features are by far more stable as in Office 2003.
 It’s quick, it’s an ease to use and Microsoft definitely is on the right way with their current products.

 Windows Media Player 11 Microsoft released the Windows Media Player 11.
 The 24MB download gives you a new and improved (as always) user interface that is based on the Vista color scheme.
 It somehow reminds me of the Vista Explorer because of its pretty simple and straight forward style.
 Clearly structured menu on the top, content in the middle and mediabar on the bottom.
 The design is tabbed based which quickly lets you switch between Playlist, Layout, Library and MusicStore.
 As MusicStore it integrates the URGE Music Service (Yeah, Microsoft dictates your MusicStore but Apple, ITunes and IPod would never do so ^^) but you do not need to use it.
 The strong graphical interface is faster than WMP10 in my opinion and gives you quick access to standard features.
 I must say that WMP11 is not only a MediaPlayer but a MediaStation.
 As every new program tries to imply everything you may need the MediaPlayer covers every media that is on your computer and gives you administrative powers over them.
 So conquer them!
 Try it!